skyfox69/jsapi/README.md

 ### The `items` option

-The `items` options specifies the kind of items of an array, for example:
+The `items` options specifies the kind of items that can be contained in an array, for example:

 ```ruby
   parameter 'foo', type: 'array', items: { type: 'string' }